jakehwll/nixconfig/README.md

-# nixconfig-starter
+# nixconfig

-A Nix/NixOS configuration using flakes to help you get started quickly
+A Nix/NixOS configured to my use-case.

+> **Note**:
+> This configuration is forked from [dlip/nixconfig-starter](https://github.com/dlip/nixconfig-starter) and configured to my use-case.

 ## Getting Started

-- Fork this repo if you want to be able to save your customizations.
-For example, name it nixconfig.

 ### NixOS